geomatics-io/ObjectListView/docs/blog8.rst

 Oh yeah!
 Half an hour and the most difficult part was done!
 Except... this worked fine for plain `ObjectListView` but didn't work at all for virtual listviews (`FastObjectListView` and `TreeListView`). `LVN_ITEMCHANGING` is never triggered for virtual lists :( The documentation even says so.

 `LVN_ITEMCHANGED` (note the -ED) is triggered for both normal and virtual listviews, *but* it can't be cancelled.
 It is simply saying, "Hey.
-This row have changed, and there's nothing you can do about it!"
+This row has changed, and there's nothing you can do about it!"
 I tried various ways of tweaking the notification, changing its data, skipping base processing, cancelling the event, but nothing worked reliably.

 If the neat solution doesn't work, we can always use the sledgehammer!
 When we receive notification that a row has been selected AND we want that row to be disabled, we could just forcibly reverse the selection::